satokaz/vscode-memo-life-for-you/README.md

 * Every time you open, add a timestamp on the bottom line. example: `## 2017-10-19 Thu 06:38`
 * You can insert ISOweek and random-Emoji into the timestamp. example: `## [Week: 42/52] 😸 42 2017-10-19 Thu 06:26`
 * When text is selected on the editor and the command is executed, it can be used for title name.
+* Since the writing is done, the file is opened with `not preview`.

 ### Memo: Edit